H.R. 3277: Ensuring Lasting Smiles Act

 3

-Coverage must include related dental, orthodontic, and prosthodontic care when tied to the birth defect, even if the plan normally limits those benefits.
+Plans must cover adjunctive dental, orthodontic, and prosthodontic services tied to the birth defect, even if the plan normally limits those benefits — closing one of the most common denial paths for cleft palate care.

 4